Photis Kontoglou

-Life
+Biography

 He was raised by his mother, Despoina Kontoglou, and his uncle Stefanos Kontoglou, who was abbot in the nearby monastery of Aghia Paraskevi.
 He spent his childhood among the monastery, the sea and the fishermen.
 In 1913, he enrolled at the Athens School of Fine Arts.
 In 1923, he stayed for some time at the monasteries of Mount Athos, where he discovered the technique of Byzantine iconography.
 Two years later, he married Maria Hatzikambouri, who was also from Aivali/Kydoniai (modern day Ayvalık, Turkey) and moved to Greece in 1922.

 In 1923 he made his first painting exposition in Mytilene, with Konstantinos Maleas.

 In 1933, he was invited by the Egyptian government to work for the Coptic Museum.
 However, he decided to stay in Athens and he delivered classes of painting at the National and Kapodistrian University of Athens.
 Among his students were some of the most important modern Greek painters.

-Photis Kontoglou was paid at his work was during his residence in Paris, where he received a prize for the illustrations he made for the work of Knut Hamsun Famine.
+Kontoglou was for a time a resident in Paris, where he received a prize for the illustrations he made for Knut Hamsun's book Famine.
 However, it was his illustrations for his own book, Pedro Kazas, that made him famous.